grahame/pharus/README.md

 or other provinces within the Anglican Communion.

 ## Need a hand?

 I'm happy to help anyone who is trying to get this running and hits obstacles.
 Just open an issue on this repository.

+If you do get this up and running, I'd love to hear from you.
+I'm an Anglican Priest working in Digital Mission, and I hope this has some missional outworkings.